eastash2/Gakumas-Localify-EN/README.md

 ## Step 3: Configure LSPatch with Shizuku
    - Open `Shizuku` and ensure the service is running.
-   - Open `LSPatch`.
+   - Open `LSPatch`
    - You should see a prompt to grant `Shizuku` permissions.
-Follow the on-screen instructions to grant the necessary permissions.
+   - Follow the on-screen instructions to grant the necessary permissions.

 ## Step 4: Use LSPatch
    - Install `Gakumas-Localify-EN`